coffee2code/wpuntexturize/readme.txt

 * `c2c_wpuntexturize` : An alternative approach to safely invoke `c2c_wpuntexturize()` in such a way that if the plugin were deactivated or deleted, then your calls to the function won't cause errors in your site.
 This only applies if you use the function directly, which is not typical usage for most users.
 * `wpuntexturize_filters` : customize what filters to hook to be filtered with wpuntexturize.
 See the Description section for a complete list of all filters that are filtered by default.
 * `c2c_wpuntexturize_replacements` : Customize the character replacements handled by the plugin.
-* `c2c_wpuntexturize_convert_curly_quotes` : Prevent curly quotes from being converted into their non-curly alternatives.
+* `c2c_wpuntexturize_convert_curly_quotes` : Enable conversion of preexisting curly quotes into their non-curly alternatives.

 == Changelog ==